 You need one (roughly 15-ounce) can of cream-style corn gives corn casserole its signature ultra-creamy texture, so make sure you do NOT drain this corn before using.

 In addition, you need one (roughly 15-ounce) can or a bag (3 cups) of frozen sweet corn.
 If using a can of corn, please be sure to thoroughly drain the corn before using, otherwise your casserole will be too wet.
-If using a frozen bag of corn, please thaw it before preparing the casserole.
+If using a frozen bag of corn, please thaw it before preparing this corn casserole recipe without jiffy mix.

-What is a good substitute for creamed corn?
+What is a good substitute for creamed corn in casserole?

 Unfortunately, there is no good substitute for a can of creamed corn; however, you can easily make it yourself!
 You will need a can of sweet corn kernels, milk, and cornstarch.